atilio-ts/dev-courses/Java/javaCourseNotes.md

 ### Abstraction

 Abstract classes and methods serve as a blueprint/template for new classes and methods.
-Its purpose is to describe behavior, yo cant instantiate an abstract class.
+Its purpose is to describe behavior, you cant instantiate an abstract class.
 Functions defined in an abstract class just end with a semicolon and do not have a body, they indicate that the concrete class should create a definition for them

     abstract class Animal{
         public abstract void eat();